-- March 2023 - 1 The documentary heritage may be publicly or privately owned. - Nominations for the MOWCAP Register may be made by any person or organisation, including governments and NGOs.
-Nominations must be submitted to the MOWCAP Secretary-General through the relevant National Commission or with a letter of support from the relevant National Commission (which are representatives of UNESCO Member States) or in the absence of a National Commission, the relevant government body in charge of relations with UNESCO, involving, if one exists, the relevant National MoW Committee.
+- 1 The documentary heritage may be publicly or privately owned. - Completed nomination forms must be submitted electronically, either directly to the MOWCAP Secretary-General MOWCAP nominations@gmail.com) OR through the relevant National Commission/s (which are representatives of UNESCO Member States), the relevant National Commission/s or in the absence of a National Commission, the relevant government body in charge of relations with UNESCO, involving, if one exists, the relevant National MoW Committee.
+For an updated contact of the relevant body, please email the Communication and Information Unit at UNESCO Bangkok at ci.bgk@unesco.org.
+The Secretary-General will confirm receipt of nominations by email.